MrRobotGOD/HttpCanary-Backup/tutorials/en/README.md

 [Languages](https://httpcanary.com/tutorials)

-HttpCanary is the most powerful network analysis tool on the Android platform.
+HttpCanary is a powerful network analysis tool on the Android platform.
 It supports TCP/UDP/HTTP/HTTPS/WebSocket and other protocols.
 It can be regarded as Fiddler or Charles on the Android platform.

-Users of HttpCanary need to have some basic knowledge of computer networks, and it is only suitable for the following usage scenarios:
+Users of HttpCanary need to have some basic knowledge of TCP/IP, and it is only suitable for the following usage scenarios:
 - Android/front-end/back-end software engineers debug the Rest API or locate bugs in network programming.
 - Software test engineers edit network data to simulate different business scenarios and perform white-box or black-box tests.
 - Network security engineers test and verify the risks of network communication between app and server.